lab1092/blender-manual_ja/manual/render/cycles/gpu_rendering.rst

 No, each GPU can only access its own memory.

-What renders faster, NVidia or AMD, CUDA or OpenCL?
+What renders faster, NVIDIA or AMD, CUDA or OpenCL?
 ---------------------------------------------------

-Currently NVidia with CUDA is rendering faster.
+Currently NVIDIA with CUDA is rendering faster.
 There is no fundamental reason why this should be so - we don't use any CUDA - specific features - but the compiler appears to be more mature, and can better support big kernels.
-OpenCL support is still being worked on and has not been optimized as much, because we haven't had the full kernel working yet.
+OpenCL support is still in an early stage and has not been optimized as much.

 Error Messages
 ==============

 Unsupported GNU version! gcc 4.7 and up are not supported!
 ----------------------------------------------------------

 On Linux, depending on your GCC version you might get this error.

-If so, delete the following line in /usr/local/cuda/include/host_config.h
+If so, delete the following line in ``/usr/local/cuda/include/host_config.h``

 ::